Averydimbulb79/GPCH_kanban/README.md

 • Floats above the Kanban without occupying a column
 • Automatically displays tasks applicable to the current date
 • Allows today's tasks to be marked complete
-• Can be hidden or restored using "Toggle Schedule"
+• Can be hidden or restored using Toggle Schedule

 Completing today's occurrence does not delete the recurring schedule.